khannasarthak/khannasarthak.github.io/projects.md

    * Setup the cloud and fog server.
    * Implemented the SVM algorithm to train and compare the users to authenticate.
    * Created an offloading algorithm to determine which server to choose for authenticating.
    * Measured various metrics of performance.
-More info in the resport
+Detailed information in the code repository.

 ---
 [**Airbnb New User Bookings Prediction**](https://github.com/khannasarthak/Airbnb-sml){:target="_blank"}